ashwin003/LiveLockScreen/README.md

 ## TODO

-- [ ] Test on GNOME 45, 46, 47
+- [ ] Test on GNOME 45, 46, 47 — 🚧 in progress
-- [ ] Different image sizing modes (cover, fit, stretch)
+- [ ] Different image sizing modes (cover, fit, stretch) — 🚧 in progress
-- [ ] Configurable fade in effect
 - [ ] Publish to extensions.gnome.org
 - [ ] ~~Per-monitor video selection~~ — not planned, single pipeline is used for performance

 ## Known Issues:
-- [ ] Possible audio and video desync after suspend/wake
+- Possible audio and video desync after suspend/wake
+- Performance issues and shell crashes with high-res videos (hardware dependent)

 ## Installation